opensafely/documentation/docs/contracts-intro.md

     * describes the commonalities of the data offered by different backends
     * notes where individual backends provide data that deviates from others

-## Common and Custom Contracts
+## How Contracts work

 Data backends that are accessible via OpenSAFELY provide *data tables* that can be referenced in *dataset definitions*.
 Each data table accessible via OpenSAFELY satisfies an OpenSAFELY Contract.

-There are two types of Contract:

-* **Common Contracts** describe data *shared across multiple different OpenSAFELY backends*.
-* **Custom Contracts** describe data *unique to one particular backend*.

 Each data backend in OpenSAFELY can choose which of those Contracts to satisfy.
+The goal is that multiple backends offer data in the same structured way to researchers.

 !!! note
     Refer to the [available OpenSAFELY data backends details](data-backends.md) to see which backends implement which contracts.

-All Contracts, Common and Custom, share the:
+All Contracts share the:

 * same Contract structure, made up of details about data columns
 * same way of accessing associated tables in Data Builder via ehrQL

-### Common Contracts
+### Existing Contracts

-There will be several different Common Contracts available with the initial release of Data Builder.
-More Common Contracts will be added in future.
+There will be several different Contracts available with the initial release of Data Builder.
+More Contracts will be added in future.

 !!! warning
     Some backends might deviate slightly from the suggested OpenSAFELY